JoschHagedorn/triangular-arbitrage-experiment/README.md

 ## Triangular Arbitrage

 Triangular arbitrage is a trading strategy that exploits price discrepancies between three different assets in the foreign exchange or cryptocurrency markets to generate profit.
-The basic concept behind triangular arbitrage is the principle of a "no-risk" opportunity due to pricing inefficiencies.
+The basic concept behind triangular arbitrage is the principle of a "risk-free" opportunity due to pricing inefficiencies.
 Traders monitor exchange rates of three currency pairs that are related, such as USD/EUR, EUR/GBP, and GBP/USD in the forex market, or BTC/ETH, ETH/LTC, and LTC/BTC in the cryptocurrency market.
-If the exchange rates do not align according to the theoretical exchange rate calculated from the three pairs, an arbitrage opportunity is detected.
+If the exchange rates do not align with the theoretical exchange rate calculated from the three pairs, an arbitrage opportunity is detected.
 The trader executes a series of trades to exploit the price discrepancy, starting with one currency, converting it to another, and then back to the original currency, ending up with more of the original currency than they started with.
 By the end of the series of trades, the trader will have made a profit due to the pricing inefficiency, assuming the trades are executed quickly enough to capitalize on the opportunity before market conditions change.

 Triangular arbitrage helps to maintain efficient pricing in the market by quickly correcting pricing discrepancies.

 ## Definitions

-This section provides important definitions and assumptions made in this project.
+This section provides important definitions and assumptions used in this project.

 **Symbol:** \
 In the context of this project, a symbol refers to a trading pair on the Binance exchange, consisting of two (crypto-) currencies (e.g., BTC/ETH, LTC/BTC).
 Each symbol represents the exchange rate between the two (crypto-) currencies in the pair.

 **Triangular arbitrage chain or chain:** \
-A triangular arbitrage chain, or simply a "chain," refers to a sequence of three symbols that can form a triangular arbitrage opportunity.
+A triangular arbitrage chain, or 'chain' for short, refers to a sequence of three symbols that can form a triangular arbitrage opportunity.
 For example, if we have symbols A/B, B/C, and C/A, this forms a triangular arbitrage chain.
 Executing a triangular arbitrage chain, starting with a base asset (e.g., currency A), involves the following steps:
 1. Buy currency B using the A/B symbol.
 2. Buy currency C using the B/C symbol.
 3. Sell currency C for currency A using the C/A symbol.